A Varicocele & a Family Death Didn’t Stop This Couple’s Fertility

 Jared was open to the surgery for the varicocele, and in the end, “it improved his low sperm count a little, but it still wasn’t where it needed to be,” she says.
 “That was the turning point for us.
 It changed his mindset to, ‘We’ve got to do whatever we have to do to give it 100%.’”

-After the varicocele correction, natural cycle IVF offers affordability and hope
+After the varicocele correction, minimal stimulation IVF offers affordability and hope

 Dr. Scotchie was sensitive to the couple’s health conditions and their desire for a fertility treatment that was as organic and cost friendly as possible.
-Her approach called for natural cycle IVF (NC-IVF).
+Her approach called for natural cycle IVF (mini-IVF).

-Learn about natural cycle IVF and who might be good candidates for this nearly drug-free, less costly option.
+Learn about minimal stimulation IVF and who might be good candidates for this effective and less costly option.

 NC-IVF